 The gist, though, is this: your housemate eats your food, you tamper with his.

 Here’s how to protect your poultry products from greedy roommates:

 Step 2: Insert one chicken bouillon cube into the end of the pipe.

 Step 4: Shower at a friend’s house for the next few days.

 The fridge robber will smell (and smell like) nothing but chicken soup for the next three days, without knowing why resulting in long-term psychological issues associated with chicken.

 This one is tried and true. “…but why brownies?” you ask.
 Because no food thief can resist brownies.

 The OSS Technique

-This foolproof method involves cooking up a heaping portion of an Obscenely Spicy Something.
-Be sure to make it potent enough to cause Permanent Taste Bud Nerve Damage (PTBND), and your comestibles will be safe ever thereafter.
+This foolproof method involves cooking up a heaping portion of an obscenely spicy something.
+Be sure to make it potent enough to cause Permanent Taste Bud Nerve Damage (PTBND), and your food will be safe after that.